StonyBrookDB/MaReIA/src/tiling/README.md

 Tiles are extracted from whole slide images using a grid based overlapping partitioning scheme.
 Each data file consisting of single tile is supplied to a “map” function, where they are processed producing segmented boundaries.

+The generate_multi_images method is for a set of all images and is a wrapper that calls generate_tile for every image in the path(s).

 ## API Interface

 The generate_multi_images function is located in the tileImage.c file and the signature of the function is: